charmbracelet/bubbletea/tutorials/basics/README.md

         // The footer
         s += "\nPress q to quit.\n"

-        // Send off the UI for rendering return s
+        // Send the UI for rendering
+        return s
     }
 ```